ryanchapman/go-any-proxy/flogger/README.md

 * Allow redirection of stdout and sterr to capture panics and other messages.
 * Other packages can import and use flogger without having to define a specific logger.
+* If a logfile is not configured, output will log to stdout.

 ###Example